Know the Laws: West Virginia

 Note: The crime does not have to specifically mention "domestic violence" in order for it to be considered a domestic violence misdemeanor, and for the federal firearm law to apply.** The relationship that the victim has with the offender is what determines whether or not the misdemeanor is a "domestic violence" misdemeanor.***

 For example: If Bob is convicted of a misdemeanor assault against his wife, he may no longer have or buy a gun.
 If Bob is convicted of a misdemeanor assault against his neighbor, he may still be able to have or buy a gun.

-If you're not sure if a certain crime counts as a domestic violence misdemeanor, you can contact the National Center on Full Faith and Credit at 1-800-903-3011, ext.
+If you're not sure if a certain crime counts as a domestic violence misdemeanor, you can contact the National Center on Protection Orders and Full Faith & Credit at 1-800-903-3011, ext.
 2

 In West Virginia, domestic battery and domestic assault against a family or household member is a misdemeanor.
 Family or household member is defined as: